-- Fifteen gallons may seem like it is too small, but with anything larger, moving the water storage container can be difficult.
+- Fifteen gallons may seem too small, but moving the water storage container can be difficult with anything larger.
 Even when this is full, it can be moved.

 - We appreciated the different options of spout sizes; it can accommodate anyone’s situation.

 - There is a handle on the top of the tank that makes carrying easy.

 - The BPA-Free plastic is durable enough that you can roll this tank on its side with no fear of damaging it.

 - The instructions are not very detailed regarding opening the container, best storage conditions, or cleaning instructions.